oqolarte/oblong/content/log/trese.md

 It has the potential to waste time;
 and is unhealthy especially when it makes one inactive for long periods of time.
-When watching a series, I make it a point to only watch one episode per day, assuming that many (or all) episodes are already available.
+When watching a series, I make it a point to only watch one episode per day, assuming that more (or all) episodes are readily available for consumption.
 This gives me time to digest and process what I just watched, and perhaps speculate on what might happen next, which is equally stimulating.